scaleway/netbox2netshot/README.md

 ## Introduction

-Netbox2Netshot is a tool that allows you to synchronize your Netbox DCIM (using specific criterias) to Netshot so your devices would automatically get backed up by Netshot once added in Netbox.
+Netbox2Netshot is a tool that allows you to synchronize your [Netbox DCIM](https://github.com/netbox-community/netbox) (using specific criterias) to [Netshot](https://github.com/netfishers-onl/Netshot)  so your devices would automatically get backed up by Netshot once added in Netbox.

-The tool is coded in Rust and doesn't required any dependency installed
+The tool is coded in Rust and doesn't required any runtime dependency installed

 ## How to use